Universal limit linear series and descent of moduli spaces: Applications over real and -adic fields

 \begin{proof} Proposition \ref{prop:refined-dense} implies that under condition (I), we also have that the refined limit linear series are dense.
 The case that $G^{r,\EH}_d(X_0)$ is reduced is then Corollary 3.3 of \cite{o-m1}.
-In the case $\rho=0$ we will have that every limit linear series is refined, in which case the desired statement is Proposition 4.2.6 of \cite{os20}. \end{proof}
+In the case $\rho=0$, density implies that in fact every limit linear series is refined, in which case the desired statement is Proposition 4.2.6 of \cite{os20}. \end{proof}

 We can now give the proof of our main theorem on limit linear series over local fields.

 \begin{proof}[Proof of Theorem \ref{thm:lls-real}] First, by Corollary \ref{cor:lls-descend}, we may restrict to a neighborhood of $b_0$ over which $G^r_d(X/B)$ is quasi-finite and flat; we then have that it is finite (see Tag 0A4X of \cite{stacks-proj}), and then it immediately follows that it is also a scheme.
 By Theorem \ref{thm:lls-agree}, our hypotheses imply that $G^r_d((X_0)_L) \cong G^{r,\EH}_d((X_0)_L)$, and we can then invoke Corollary \ref{cor:lls-fibers} to conclude that $G^r_d(X_0)$ is finite, that $G^r_d(X_0)(K)$ has size exactly $n$, and that the the scheme structure at each element of $G^r_d(X_0)(K)$ is reduced.
 The desired statement then follows from Proposition \ref{prop:ratl-constant}. \end{proof}